 If SI joint dysfunction is the driving force behind pubic symphysis dysfunction, obviously the most important long-term factor will be to treat the SI joints as well.

 When I first learned about this joint, I learned to call it the pubic symphysis.
 However, many people use the term “symphysis pubis” as well– it means the exact same thing.
 Keep that in mind if you are trying to do research– both terms will lead you to useful resources.

-Picture (modified) from OpenStax College via Wikipedia
+Illustration at top of page (modified) from OpenStax College via Wikipedia